OverlordAlex/Fitocrazy/README.md

 # TODO
-- use firebaseDB to store the exercises when exporting?
 - oh god adding sets makes noise??
 - exercises should use text entry to suggest next set
 - update SDK target (edge to edge, intents, and string formatting to be checked)